TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 For all animated elements, you can set `animation-play-state: paused;`.
 This will pause an animation by default.

 This requirement does not apply to loading animations.
-Users might think the loading is paused or canceled.
+Users might think the loading is paused or cancelled.
 The same goes for ads, as they are sometimes necessary for accessing content.
 Hello, YouTube.

 {% hiddenSpan "👉" %} Set a short `animation-duration` and `transition-duration` instead of `animation: none` or `transition: none`.